3 Weeks In South Korea and Japan Itinerary

 When in Seoul, you could get an integrated palace ticket which will grant you entry to all five palaces and costs way less than buying separate tickets for each.
 You could also look on different sites for discount passes, and if you’re planning on doing physical activities, you might want to consider getting travel insurance.

-You can also study some of the most common phrases used in your destination countries, purchase a travel dictionary, or download an app to make conversations more seamless.
 That’s about it, we hope that you’ll have a great time visiting these countries that have so much to offer and that you found this itinerary of 3 weeks in South Korea and Japan helpful in creating your own itinerary.

 SAVE THIS TRAVEL ITINERARY ON YOUR PINTEREST: